Venezuela: Maduro’s third re-election

 The Guardian describes the struggles of Venezuela’s opposition, closing the article with a comment from Maduro’s key opponent, Maria Machado.

-The Guardian’s previous Latin America correspondent was openly critical of Hugo Chávez, who was Maduro’s mentor.
-But in 2013, the correspondent said that many editors at the paper still believed that they should support Chávez "because he was a standard-bearer for the left".
+In 2013, The Guardian’s previous Latin America correspondent said that many editors at the paper believed that they should support Chávez (Maduro’s predecessor and mentor) "because he was a standard-bearer for the left".

 Venezualanalysis.com: a Venezuelan pro-government website

-In line with the website’s focus on criticising foreign intervention in Venezuela, the article writes: “successive US administrations have sought to strangle the Venezuelan economy with unilateral sanctions”.
+The article writes: “successive US administrations have sought to strangle the Venezuelan economy with sanctions”.

-While the US introduced severe economic sanctions, especially during Donald Trump’s first term, they have worsened the crisis that already started in 2014, following the death of Chavez and a fall in oil prices.
+While the US introduced severe economic sanctions, especially during Donald Trump’s first term, they have worsened the crisis that already started in 2014, following a fall in oil prices.

 Al Jazeera: private media network, based in Qatar, partly funded by its government

-Focus: impartial news coverage, but critical of human rights abuses in its editorial
+Angle: impartial news coverage, but critical of human rights abuses in its editorial.

-However, a longer Al Jazeera article published on the same day, clearly prepared in advance, focuses on state repression and human rights abuses.
+However, a longer Al Jazeera article published on the same day is openly critical of Maduro and focuses on state repression and human rights abuses.

 Xinhua’s main news article on 10 January focuses on quoting Maduro’s inauguration speech, providing little context.

-It briefly records the basic fact that Maduro was inaugurated, with five of the article’s seven sentences quoting from his speech that day.
+It briefly records the basic fact that Maduro was inaugurated, with 5 of the article’s 7 sentences quoting from his speech that day.

 There is no mention of the election’s disputed result, the opposition in general, or the international backlash.